 Young Bears Lodge

-Young Bears’ Lodge opened its doors on April 4th, 2001.
-The Lodge is a culturally-based, live-in empowerment program focused on recovery from alcohol and drug misuse/abuse for Aboriginal youth.
+The Young Bears Lodge is a culturally-based, live-in empowerment program focused on recovery from alcohol and drug misuse/abuse for Indigenous youth ages 13-18 years old.
 The Lodge is a sixteen-week voluntary co-ed residential program.
-We have five beds, have four intake phases, and operate on a continuous of 24 hour schedule.
+We have five beds and four intake phases.

-Some of the Young Bears Lodge team, celebrating our Open House!
+Some of the YBL team celebrating our open house!

-The Young Bears Lodge program revolves around the four quadrants of the Medicine Wheel and is made up of four, one-month phases.
-Youth are challenged physically, mentally, emotionally and spiritually during their stay.
-The Recovery Wheel is implemented throughout the process to assist youth in identifying their individual goals, thus empowering them to determine how they choose to identify and deal with their needs in a more productive and positive way.
+The Young Bears Lodge program is made up of four, one-month phases that revolve around the four quadrants of the Medicine Wheel which helps youth learn about themselves physically, mentally, emotionally and spiritually.
+The Recovery Wheel is used to assist youth in identifying their individual goals, thus empowering them to determine how they choose to identify and deal with their needs in a more productive and positive way.

-Respect for the Medicines, cultural teachings, sacred ceremonies and traditions are followed on a daily basis as many youth do not know or recognize their heritage or the significance of ceremony in their culture.
+Respect for the Medicines, cultural teachings, sacred ceremonies and traditions are taught and followed as many youth have not been taught about their heritage or the significance of ceremony in their culture.
 One day a week is dedicated to ceremonies in which youth participate in either a Sweat Ceremony, Pipe Ceremony, Spirit Bath, Moon Lodge teachings, Change of Season Ceremony, drumming and songs, or other activities.
-During the week youth learn to creae crafts that will be given to their support persons during their giveaway ceremony and to visiting guests and Elders at the Lodge.
+During the week youth learn to create crafts that will be given to their support persons during their giveaway ceremony and to visiting guests and Elders at the Lodge.
 Youth also make their ceremony outfit to wear during their ceremony.
 When a youth has completed a phase they are honoured in a blanket ceremony with invited guests/support persons.
 Upon completion of the 16-week program youth are honoured with a Potlatch/Giveaway Ceremony and are presented with a Medicine Bundle which includes tobacco, cedar, sweet grass, sage, echo and their Eagle feather and a personalized certificate.

 What Youth Are Saying